-The Secretariat provided a summary of the data reported to date (an overview of the 2021 detailed Secretariat Report on Research and Statistics, SCI-07) covering the activities and the information on fisheries statistics and biological data received (including revision to historical data) between 1 October 2020 and 22 August 2021 (the Reporting Period).
+The Secretariat provided a summary of the data reported to date (an overview of the detailed 2021 Secretariat Report on Research and Statistics) covering the activities and the information on fisheries statistics and biological data received (including revision to historical data) between 1 October 2020 and 22 August 2021 (the Reporting Period).
 Furthermore, all the basic fisheries statistics and biological information have been presented by the Secretariat to the SCRS Working Groups during the SCRS intersessional meetings.